-In the first quarter 2014, 82 percent of customers surveyed indicated overall satisfaction with MoDOT's handling of their questions or concerns.
-Satisfaction with politeness was indicated by 96 percent of respondents, 89 percent felt they received clear, understandable answers and 87 percent were satisfied or very satisfied with the responsiveness of the answers they received.
-All measures decreased slightly this quarter compared to 2013.
-The average time to complete customer requests during this quarter was 1.5 days, an increase compared to 2013, but comparable to the time posted in 2012 and 2011.
+In calendar year 2013, 82 percent of customers surveyed indicated overall satisfaction with MoDOT's handling of their question or concern, an increase of 2 percent from the previous year.
+Satisfaction with politeness was indicated by 98 percent of respondents, 91 percent felt they received a clear, understandable answer and 92 percent were satisfied or very satisfied with the promptness of the response they received.
+While politeness remains the strongest feature, all measures increased slightly.
+The average time to complete customer requests during 2013 was one day, an improvement from the 1.5 days required in the past two years.